Polly Pocket: Lunar Eclipse

-In the United States, the film was released as a free box prize whenever you bought any select Polly Pocket playset or Kellogg's cereal, and as a bonus with the "Divine Dogs" playset of the "Dazzling Pet Show" line.
-The film has some scene cameos of My Scene: Jammin' In Jamaica.
+In the United States, the film was released as a free box prize whenever the selected person bought any select Polly Pocket playset or Kellogg's cereal, and as a bonus with the "Divine Dogs" playset of the "Dazzling Pet Show" line.

-As of 2021, the movie is now available to watch on Paramount+ with a subscription, making it the first film in the Polly Pocket series to be available to watch on a streaming service.

 Plot

 The film stars the title character and popular doll of the same name, Polly Pocket.
 Her friends Lila, Ana, Shani, Todd, Rick, and Lea also star.

 A few days before their school dance, Polly and the other girls are given the assignment to learn about lunar eclipses, which will count for one-third of their grades.
 Unfortunately, Lila fears she will be grounded and unable to play with the rest of the girls in their band, Polly and the Pockets if she does not get a good grade.
 Polly and her friends organize a trip to her family's South Pacific island where a lunar eclipse will be visible that night.
-Meanwhile, Beth, a classmate who is jealous of Polly, tampers with Lila's camera so she will not be able to take photos of the eclipse, and cause her to fail her assignment.
+Meanwhile, Beth, a classmate who is jealous of Polly because she's the most popular student in school, tampers with Lila's camera so she will not be able to take photos of the eclipse, and cause her to fail her assignment.

 Polly and her friends arrive at the island and spend all day at the special water park.
 As it gets dark, the friends start to observe the eclipse.
 They stop to help a dolphin calf, stuck near the beach, return to the sea.
 When they arrive home, Lila discovers that the photos she took of the eclipse were spoiled by Beth's prank, as they contain double-exposures.
 Luckily, Polly comes up with a plan to save the project with Ana's help.
 The girls are given an A+, and Polly and her band manage to perform at the school dance, and the film ends.